sulami/blog/input/content/uses.md

 - Emacs is the most setup one
 - Neovim for small editing tasks
+- IntelliJ IDEA with IdeaVim for some large projects
-- Visual Studio Code with the neovim plugin in some situations[^2]
+- Visual Studio Code with the neovim plugin in some situations[^3]

 All my configuration is [available online](https://github.com/sulami/dotfiles).